TracyKien/kickstarter-analysis/README.md

 ## Overview of Project
 ### Purpose
-This analysis was performed to help a playwriter determine whether a crowdfunding campaign for her play would be successful.
-Performing an analysis on serveral thousand crowdfunding projects will help uncover trends that might help her determine the best route to take with her crowdfunding project.
+This analysis was performed to help Louise, a playwriter, determine whether a crowdfunding campaign for her play would be successful.
+Performing an analysis on serveral thousand crowdfunding projects helped uncover trends that might help her determine the best route to take with her crowdfunding project.

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
+One takeaway from this analysis was seeing when the best time to launch her crowdfunding project would be.
+By compiling imformation for different theater crowdfunding projects, the best time to launch a crowdfunding project is late spring and the worst time is wintertime.
+The most ideal time for Louise to launch her crowdfunding is at the end of April.

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered

 ## Results